scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/Alphafold/a030-dockPredictedModelProtocol.rst.txt

    -  | *Number of threads*: Advanced param.
 Depending on the size of *map* and *model*, and the number of *models* to fit the process could be quite slow and you can accelerate it by increasing the number of threads.

-   -  | *Extra Params*: Look at `PHENIX documentation <https://phenix-online.org/version_docs/dev-4380/reference/dock_predicted_model.html>`_ page to include additional params with the appropriate syntaxis.
+   -  | *Extra Params*: Advanced param.
+Look at `PHENIX documentation <https://phenix-online.org/version_docs/dev-4380/reference/dock_predicted_model.html>`_ page to include additional params with the appropriate syntaxis.

 -  Protocol execution: